 Keep both vegan or add cheese to one for more variety.
 Either way, your guests are sure to enjoy.

-For this recipe, I recommend reading it all the way through before starting.
-It’s a simple recipe really, and after you do it once, I know you’ll find other ways to fill and adapt it.
+- I recommend reading the recipe through before starting.
+It’s a really simple, and after you do it once, I know you’ll find other ways to fill and adapt it.

 How to make Mushroom Wellington

-Step 2: Let it cool and place in the center of the puff pastry dough.
+Step 2: Let it cool, then place half the filling in the center of the first puff pastry sheet.
+Roll it up and place seam side down.

 Step 4: Brush with an egg, or “eggless” wash (see the recipe).